raphael-group/hotnet2/example/README.md

 HotNet2 in these examples.
 To do so, run:

     python makeRequiredPPRFiles.py @example/configs/influence_matrix.config

+If you want to run the consensus procedure, you can create a second influence matrix and a directory of permuted influence matrices, you can run:

+    python makeRequiredPPRFiles.py @example/configs/influence_matrix2.config

 ## A Simple Run
 To run the simpleRun example, execute: